new genuary: introducing alina negoita | read | i-D

 Tell me a bit about yourself and where you grew up?

-I am a photographer, filmmaker and fierce feminist.
+I am a photographer, filmmaker, and fierce feminist.
 I love the sea and sunset skies.
 I am into swimming and boxing.
 I cannot stand dishonesty and oppression.
-I grew up in Ploiesti, a city 60km away from Bucharest, the capital of Romania.
+I grew up in Ploiesti, a city near Bucharest, the capital of Romania.

 How did you get into photography?